 Dissertation Working Groups (DWGs): What They Are, How They Work

-DWGs are designed to provide a structure and community to help dissertation writers write more, faster and better by reducing common impediments like isolation, insecurity, anxiety, lack of accountability and lack of feedback.
+DWGs are specialized master-class style seminars designed to provide a structure and community to help dissertation writers write more, faster and better by reducing common impediments like isolation, insecurity, anxiety, lack of accountability and lack of feedback.
 They are modeled on the classic creative-writing workshop.

-They meet every two weeks throughout the year.
-Every session, two (or sometimes three) members of the group will have precirculated a draft of their work-in-progress.
-This has to be submitted at least a week before the session.
-Each member should plan to submit twice per term.
+DWGs meet every two weeks throughout the year.
+One week before each session, two (or sometimes three) group members precirculate a draft of their work-in-progress.
+Each member is expected to submit at least twice per term.

 In line with the DWG’s goal, our discussions are geared toward constructive feedback—as opposed to critique or picking apart arguments.
 This is not to say that there should be no criticism—of course not!
 It’s more an issue of emphasis, tone and intention: our goal as members of this group is to help each other out with the writing / revision process.
 Submitting your writing to the group should not feel like submitting to your supervisor or committee; the group is not there for quality control or for picking apart ideas.
-It is there to identify and suggest places in the document that may benefit from extra attention, from re-arrangement, etc.
+We are not gatekeepers.
+The group is there, instead, to identify and suggest places in the document that may benefit from extra attention, from re-arrangement, etc.

-To this end, feedback on submissions is given orally (not in writing) during virtual meetings.
+To this end, feedback on submissions is given orally (not in writing) during meetings (which are virtual for the time being).
 The most productive approach is to keep feedback selective (focusing on systemic issues or, alternatively, single issues that have a serious consequence for clarity/readability/coherence), rather than listing lots of smaller issues (e.g. typos, formatting).
 We usually begin with some positive feedback, followed by constructive criticism.
 As befits the purpose of this group, comments should focus on writing issues (clarity, structure, “flow,” paragraphing, etc) rather than content.

 Finally, two “rules”: